aokush/waiter/README.md

    ```

    <br>
    Creates an instance of Waiter with custom interval (5 secs) and max wait time (5 mins).
-The condition is evaluated every 5 secs until it returns true or until 5 minutes after which the operation times out.
+This condition is evaluated every 5 secs until it returns ```true``` or until 5 minutes after which the operation times out.

    ```
    Waiter.instance(vertx)